mxlu00/mxlu00.github.io/_posts/reflections/2025-08-20-dissociation-scale.md

 Description: The present feels foggy.
 Recall is kind of difficult.
 Memories feel emotionally/personally disconnected.

 1 — Connected to reality.
-Example: Friend holiday up north to caravan, beach and cow farm; looking into Ash's eyes.
+Examples: Spending time with friends on good days in person, things like playing games together and going to the beach; looking into my partner's eyes.
 Description: Feels like I'm actually seeing what's around me in full colour.